Europe·Spain·Updated May 3, 2026

 What scams target tourists in Ibiza?

-The most frequently reported tourist scams in Ibiza are Fake VIP Club Packages from Promoters, Overpriced Cocktail Bar Bill, Drug Offer then Police Tip-Off, with 3 classified as high severity.
+The most frequently reported tourist scams in Ibiza are Drink Spiking at San Antonio Clubs, Drug Offer then Police Tip-Off, Short-Term Villa Rental Deposit Fraud, with 3 classified as high severity.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Mykonos and Barcelona.
+Similar patterns are also documented in Hamburg and Marseille.

 Are taxis safe in Ibiza?